javisastre/use-expense-app/README.md

 Components:

 - Activity: all the expenses added (amount, category and time & date).
 Edit or remove any of them.
-- AddExpense: add a new expense (amount and category)
+- AddExpense: add a new expense (amount and category).
-- Overview: montlhy overview.
+- Overview: montlhy overview with graphical pie chart that dynamically changes every month.
+- Timeline: overall view of expenses and incomes in the app.